MathiasRenner/invoiceninja-docker/README.md

 This project simplifies the usage of [InvoiceNinja](https://github.com/invoiceninja/invoiceninja) leveraging [Docker](http://docker.com/) while maintaining a high level of security.

-The project has been successfully tested on Ubuntu.
-Other Linux based operating systems require adjustments to work fine.
+The project has been successfully tested on Ubuntu and Debian.
+Other Linux based operating systems might require adjustments to work fine.

 Benefits of this setup